Akuli/math-tutorial/geometry-and-trig.rst

 .. admonition:: Problem

-   This time the ball moves at the angle of 60°, and it should move 5 pixels every time the screen is updated.
-How many pixels should its x and y change every second?
+   This time the ball moves at the angle of `\tau/6`, and it should move 5 pixels every time the screen is updated.
+How many pixels should its x and y change every time?

    .. asymptote::